“Jesus reminds us to protect the vulnerable.”

 ECY is run by and for college students and young adults, and our goal is to offer you a community in which you can grow to know, love, and serve God in whatever ways give you meaning and strength for your journey.
 Wherever you are on your journey, and whoever you are, you are welcome.

 For ECY, radical inclusion is God’s idea behind creating the wildly diverse human race, so we welcome all of God’s children “from every tribe, language, people and nation,” as well as from every gender expression, race, ethnicity, immigration status, and economic background.
-We seek to support all young people – undergraduates, graduate students, and young adults – as leaders of the Episcopal Church, lay and ordained, in the present and in the future.
+We seek to support all young people – undergraduates, graduate students, and young adults – as leaders of the Episcopal Church, both lay and ordained.

 We do this through inspiring worship, in transforming community, and with a passion for service and justice.